 Full details available here:

-We are proud to announce that Jonathan Gunter, who teaches at the Cardiff University Centre for Lifelong Learning, has received a Highly Commended Essential Skills for Life Award from NIACE Dysgu Cymru.
+We are proud to announce that Jonathan Gunter, who teaches at Continuing & Professional Education, has received a Highly Commended Essential Skills for Life Award from NIACE Dysgu Cymru.

 Jonathan was nominated for his work with youth groups and his development of foundation level courses primarily in music, media, business and social enterprise on the Live Local Learn Local programme.